 Filesystem Size Used Avail Use% Mounted on /dev/vda1 25G 1.4G 23G 6% / /dev/vdb1 25G 44M 24G 1% /disk1

-All done!
-You can then start using the new storage space.
+That is it, you can then start using the new storage space.

 Start by opening the Disk Management panel by right-clicking the Windows Start button and select Disk Management from the appearing list.
 Alternatively, type diskmgmt.msc in the search or run window and then pressing enter.